 One killed, two injured as car rams stationary truck on Yamuna Expressway

-One killed, two injured as car rams stationary truck on Yamuna Expresswaynoida Updated: May 11, 2020 23:15 IST
+Vineet Kumar, station house officer, Rabupura police station, said a wheat-loaded truck was coming from Agra to Ghaziabad which broke down near Ronija underpass around 6am.noida Updated: May 12, 2020 10:01 IST

 One person was killed and two others injured when a speeding Hyundai Xcent car hit a stationary truck on the Yamuna Expressway, near Rojina village underpass in Rabupura on Monday.